haarlems/forensics/chapters/chapter-01-digital-forensics/05-memory-analysis/reading/README.md

 - network connections
   - IP and port source and destination, state of the connection, protocols
 - running processes
-  - each process has its own memory space and is tracked via process ids (PID)
+  - each process has its own memory space and is tracked via process IDs (PID)
 - loaded DLLs (Dynamic Link Libraries)
 - loaded drivers
 - handles